eclipse-cdt-cloud/cdt-gdb-vscode/CONTRIBUTING.md

-# Contributing to the CDT GDB Debug Adapter Extension for Visual Studio Code
+# Contributing to the CDT GDB Debug Adapter Extension

 Thanks for your interest in this project, part of [Eclipse CDT Cloud](https://eclipse.dev/cdt-cloud/).